Python Package Structure#

-This section provides guidance on your Python package’s structure, code formats and style.
-It also reviews the various packaging tools that you can use to support building and publishing your package.
+This section provides guidance on your Python package’s structure, code format, and style.
+It also reviews the various packaging tools you can use to build and publish your Python package.

 If you are confused by Python packaging, you are not alone!
-The good news is there are some great modern packaging tools that ensure that you’re following best practices.
-Here, we review tool features and suggest tools that might be best fitted for your workflow.
+The good news is that some great modern packaging tools ensure you follow best practices.
+Here, we review tool features and suggest tools you can use for your Python packaging workflow.

 src layout, flat layout and where should tests folders live?
 No matter what your level of packaging knowledge is, this page will help you decide upon a package structure that follows modern python best practices.